 We start off our day at Fannie Bay Gaol.
 Taking a self-guided tour we encounter tales of some of the Top End’s most notorious criminals who were housed at Her Majesty’s Gaol for a century until 1979.
 The rest of our day takes us into World Heritage listed Kakadu National Park.
 This landscape of contrasts spans over 19,000 sq km and will tantalise the senses with its abundance of flora, fauna, dreamtime connections and stunning vistas.
 We traverse the Magela floodplains and pass spectacular escarpments to the Aboriginal rock art site of Ubirr where our guide takes us through the naturalstone galleries, giving an insight into the culture associated with these intriguing works of art.
 Discover paintings of spirit characters and the famous x-ray art depicting the internal structure of some of the animals of this country.

 Discover the dramatic landscapes of Kakadu National Park from the air during a 30-minute scenic flight over ancient escarpments, winding rivers, spectacular 1.8 billion years of continuous erosion, billabong and flood plains.
 View the Archway, Arnhem Land escarpment’s, East Alligator Valley, Mikinj Valley Billabongs and Magela Floodplains.
-Afterwards, in Jabiru, we visit the Warradjan Aboriginal Cultural Centre before embarking on a Yellow Water wetlands cruise, taking in part of the South Alligator River floodplain.
+Afterwards, we visit the Warradjan Aboriginal Cultural Centre before embarking on a Yellow Water wetlands cruise, taking in part of the South Alligator River floodplain.
 Birdlife is prolific with brolgas, jabirus and masses of magpie geese just to name a few.

 We depart Kakadu, make a comfort stop en-route, and then arrive at Darwin airport for our flights home.